11 Simple Ways To Optimize Facebook Video AdsShawn Forno 07.21.2019

 You already know that Facebook video ads are an affordable, scalable way to reach a huge pool of highly targeted potential customers.
 Over the years, Facebook has also made it easier for companies to connect with audiences in new and unique video formats, like live streaming, interactive video, and dynamic vertical video formats.

-The only question is: how do you make a great Facebook video ad?
+The only question is: how do you make video ad content that converts?
 Follow these 11 simple steps that actually gets results.

 Upload Your Video Directly to Facebook